ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-ca.md

 ##### Authorised IPs

-Once your service is up and running, you will be able to specify IP addresses (or CIDR blocks) to authorise incoming traffic.
+Once your service is up and running, you will be able to specify CIDR blocks to authorise incoming traffic.
 Until then, your service will be unreachable.

 #### Maximum simultaneous connections